GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 4. Make sure that "Record Type" is "A" and "Routing policy" is **Simple routing**.
 ![record_type](aws_screenshots/record_type_routing_policy.PNG)
 5. Do the following for the rest of the record:
-   - For "Record name", write the subdomain for the task and phase.
+   - For "Record name", write the `hbssurvey.com` URL you gave to the task during the CloudFront phase.
 This should _match exactly_ the name you give to the CloudFront distribution.
-So, if your CloudFront distribution URL was `amplification-s-pilot.hbssurvey.com`, then enter the same URL into this box.
+So, if your CloudFront distribution URL was `amplification-s-pilot.hbssurvey.com`, then `amplification-s-pilot` into the textbox.
    - For "Value/Route traffic to", select "Alias to CloudFront distribution".
 It should automatically fill in "US East (N. Virginia)" for the region.
 Then, "Choose distribution" will provide in a dropdown the names of CloudFront distributions that are equipped for the _exact name_ used as a CNAME in the previous set of steps.
 The distribution you should match the CloudFront URL (i.e., `dbmsd35c91.cloudfront.net`).
    - Create a new record following the same steps, changing "Record type" to "AAAA" this time.
-6. Finally, click **Create records**.
+6. When you have two records, one of type A and one of type AAAA, click **Create records**.

+## Congratulations!
+You're done!

+Now you will find your task at the `hbssurvey.com` address that you configured for it.
+Proceed to this [tutorial](runnings3.md) to learn how to prepare your task to go live on the web!